niftools/blender_niftools_addon/docs/user/features/properties/material.rst

 Emissive
 ~~~~~~~~

-This value sets how much light the material emit.
+This value sets how much light the material emits.

 #.
-In the **Shading** panel is the Emissive color
+In the **Shading** panel is the Emissive colour
 #.
 Set the **Intensity** value,

-* Blender uses the diffuse color for emission, viewable in the viewport.
+* Blender uses the diffuse colour for emission, viewable in the viewport.

 ..
    todo::